yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 next:
   description: ''
 ---
-Yuno’s API gives you flexibility in structuring payment amounts, allowing you to clearly define all the components that make up the total transaction value.
-You can specify base charges, taxes, fees, tips, shipping, and discounts—ensuring transparency for both you and your customers.
+Yuno’s API allows you to structure payment amounts flexibly, so you can clearly define each component that makes up the total transaction value.
+You can specify base charges, taxes, fees, tips, shipping, and discounts.
+This ensures transparency for both you and your customers.

-The following sections describe how to include each component in your payment requests:
+Below, you will find how to include each component in your payment requests:

 * [Fee](doc:payment-amount-details#fee-amount)
 * [Shipping](doc:payment-amount-details#shipping-amount)